Tuesday March 29, 2022

 There are few better smells than opening up a fresh jar or package of flower.
 However, the moment the smell gets out, the air gets in.
 No one prefers a dried-out nug over a fresh one for good reason; you’re losing both the taste and the potency the older it gets.

-With vape pens, your first hit is the same strength and flavor as your last one.
+With THC vape oil pens, your first hit has the same strength and flavor as your last one (as long as you store your vape correctly.)

 As mentioned above, the effects and potency of flower diminish with time.
 There’s also the normal variations within the same strain from harvest to harvest.
 While total consistency is strived for by each grower, it is nearly impossible to achieve due to the complexities of cannabinoid and terpene production within the plant.